- Clinical science

 - Ocular rosacea

-In contrast to acne, comedones are NOT present!
+In contrast to acne, comedones are NOT present in patients with rosacea.

-- Behavioral: avoid trigger factors (see "Etiology" above)
+- Lifestyle modifications: avoid trigger factors (see "Etiology" above)

 - Medical therapy